Writing an Effective Business Continuity Plan

 What is a Business Continuity Plan?

 A business continuity plan is a practical guide developed by companies to enable continuous operations in the event of major business disruptions like natural disasters and global lockdowns.
 Business continuity planning usually involves analyzing the impact of disrupted business processes and determining recovery strategies with management.
-Business continuity plans should also be properly documented and tested through exercises for optimal effectiveness.
+Business continuity plans should be properly documented and tested through exercises for optimal effectiveness.

 What are the 7 Elements of a Business Continuity Plan?